-2.2.1.10 Timeline
+2.2.1.9 Timeline

 Through an inter-agency agreement with the U.S. Army Corps of Engineers, VA would implement the seismic upgrades and renovations in five separate building-specific elements.
 The construction would begin with Buildings 7, 9, and 111 at about the same time, followed by Building 81, and then Building 8.
 Each individual construction element would last approximately two years, with the schedules overlapping for individual buildings.
-The total duration of the Proposed Action construction activity would be approximately five years.
+The total duration of the Proposed Action would be approximately five to seven years, but may be longer depending on funding and coordination with other projects and priorities.